Kostroma Oblast: History

 In 1922, in the Nizhny Novgorod Oblast and transferred Varnavinsky Vetluzhsky counties.
 A January 14, 1929 Resolution of the Presidium of the Central Executive Committee Kostroma province was liquidated.
 Its territory was a part of the Kostroma region of Ivanovo Industrial Region.

 The oblast was formed on August 13, 1944.

 Essential for the region's economic development had continued at the Fifth Five-Year Plan railway construction Galich, Kostroma- length 127 km.
 She was admitted to the regular operation and operational in 1956.
 The newly built railway line has created direct access to Kostroma on the northern highway, mileage cargo from Kostroma to Galic dropped by more than half.
 The road much closer to the railway line a number of inland areas facilitated the supply of the city of Kostroma wood, peat, wood business.
 Improved communication of the regional center to remote centers of the region.

 Between 1997 was a time of active reform and integration into the new socio-economic conditions of the social sphere.
 Translated to insurance principles of medical care, health, fundamental changes have occurred in the content of education and made fundamental changes in social protection.
 Despite the difficulties in these years, there was a deliberate with high-tech equipment of health facilities, modern information technology and sports equipment of educational institutions.
 Radically changed the infrastructure of social protection of the population and youth policy.
 On 21 May 1998 Kostroma alongside Amur, Ivanovo, Voronezh Oblast, and the Mari El Republic signed a power-sharing agreement with the federal government, granting it autonomy.
 This agreement would be abolished on 19 February 2002.

 Geography

-Kostroma Oblast borders Vologda Oblast (N), Kirov Oblast (E), Nizhny Novgorod Oblast (S), Ivanovo Oblast (S), and Yaroslavl Oblast (W).
+Kostroma Oblast is bordered by Vologda Oblast to the north, Kirov Oblast to the east, Nizhny Novgorod Oblast and Ivanovo Oblast to the south, and Yaroslavl Oblast to the West.
 The main rivers are the Volga and the Kostroma.
 Much of the area is covered by woods, making it one of the principal timber-producing regions in Europe.